Need to create a VBA to run a query in MS Access?

 Steps to Create a VBA to Run a Query in MS Access

-Let’s suppose that you already have an Access database, and that the Access database contains a query called “max_sales”
+To start, assume that you have an Access database with a query called “max_sales

-Here are the steps that you’ll need to follow in order to create a VBA to run the “max_sales” query:
+Here are the steps to create a VBA to run the “max_sales” query.

 Step 1: Add an Access Form